Warhammer: Mark of Chaos: The Hordes of Chaos Campaign

 The Chaos campaign follows the progress of Thorgar the Blooded One, a Chaos champion who fought alongside the warlord Asavar Kul in the Great War.
 Now he is looking to build his forces to launch another attack on The Empire.
 During this time he is guided by a sorcerer by the name of Sudobaal, who instructs Thorgar to lead his men to a Chaos shrine.
 After enduring a series of trials Thorgar obtains the favour and patronage of one of the chaos pantheon; either Nurgle or Khorne, depending on the player's choice.
 Sudobaal then instructs Thorgar to locate an elven mage who knows the location of the body of the defeated Chaos warlord Asavar Kul.
 During this time he allies with Kasquit, a skaven warlock engineer of clan Skryre.
 Having angered the skaven council, Kasquit quickly accepts the alliance in order to receive Thorgar's protection, and agrees to help Thorgar locate the mage.
 The campaign concludes with Thorgar killing Sudobaal for turning on him and his elevation to daemonhood, and the subsequent destruction of the city of Talabheim.
 Roaring his victory to the gods and claiming he can't be defeated.
 In the distance a huge greenskin army is preparing to launch its own attack against the Old World, this possibly heralding the game's expansion: Battle March.

 The Empire Campaign

-The Empire is placed from the perspective of "Stefan von Kessel" a captain in the army of Ostermark under Count Otto Gruber.
+The Empire campaign is played from the perspective of "Stefan von Kessel" a captain in the army of Ostermark under Count Otto Gruber.
 He is plagued by his sad past – his father, the former Count of Ostermark and grandfather were killed for Chaos worship, deprived of their lands, and the child Stefan was branded across his eye with the mark of chaos.
 The campaign starts with an adult Stefan fending off an attack by chaos marauders.
 The battle is won and Gruber, Stefan and the other captains hold a council of war.
 Stefan heads north towards a fortress and engages in several battles with Chaos and Orc forces along the way.
 He takes the fortress, though he damages it in the process.
 After a heated exchange between himself and Gruber, he is sent to help the elves after the Reiksmarshal brings "requests" from the Emperor.